leahwz/k-series-developer-docs/Tutorials/Authentication/OAuth2FlowwithPostman.md

 * Make sure you have [Postman](https://www.postman.com/downloads/) installed.

-* To request a new API client, you must fill out the following form: [https://forms.monday.com/forms/7f68bc61ebf1488faa1948ad3ec6b7fb](https://forms.monday.com/forms/7f68bc61ebf1488faa1948ad3ec6b7fb)
+* To request a new API client, please contact your Technical Partner Manager

 * If you are connecting to an account on staging, your base URL should be: